Young female entrepreneur enjoying business and job success against city and sunset background. Successful businesswoman smiling outdoors

 Remember when I said AI-generated interview answers sound generic and bland?
 To sound like a human being and not a robot, speak in a natural way, avoiding excessive jargon.
 Don’t use big words where small ones would do.
 Give examples from your own work, and be prepared for followup questions the interviewer may ask to delve deeper into your examples.

-I watched a demo of Final Round AI Copilot, a software that provides scripted answers during video interviews.
+I watched a demo of an AI “interview copilot” tool that provides scripted answers during video interviews.
 One interview question was, “How would you ensure effective communication with team members while working remotely?”
 The recommended answer began as follows:

 “To maintain productivity and ensure effective comunication with my team when working remotely, I would: